Danzer's configuration revisited: Another subconfiguration of Danzer's configuration

 \section{Another subconfiguration of Danzer's configuration}

 Here we show that besides those given in Theorem~\ref{DanzerDecomp} there is a further interesting subconfiguration of Danzer's $(35_4)$.
-Actually, we shall make use of it in the next section.
+It played some role in our attempts to find a realization of Danzer's configuration with seven-fold rotational symmetry.

 Consider the Coxeter graph, which is a 28-vertex cubic graph.
-A particularly nice drawing of it, due to Milan Randi\' c~\cite{BM}, is shown in Figure~\ref{CoxGraphConf}a.
-The vertices can be identified with the 28 antiflags, i.e.\ non-incident point-line pairs, of the Fano plane $\mathcal F$.
-Two vertices are adjacent if and only if the corresponding members in pairs of distinct antiflags are also non-incident~\cite{God}.
+A particularly nice drawing of it, due to Randi\' c~\cite{BM}, is shown in Figure~\ref{CoxGraphConf}a.
+The vertices can be identifed with the 28 antiflags, i.e. non-incident point-line pairs $(p,l)$, of the Fano plane $\mathcal F$.
+Two vertices $(p,l)$ and $(p',l')$ are adjacent if and only if $p\ne p'$, $l \ne l'$, and the pairs $(p,l')$, $(p',l)$ are also non-incident~\cite{God}.
 This is equivalent to saying that the vertices are labelled with triplets of points in $\mathcal F$ which do not lie on the same line, and adjacent vertices are labelled with disjoint triplets.
 It follows that the Coxeter graph is a subgraph of the Kneser graph $K(7, 3)$~\cite{GR}.

 A point-line realization of the combinatorial configuration $(28_3)$ obtained from the Coxeter graph $\Gamma$ by $V\!$-construction is shown in Figure~\ref{CoxGraphConf}b.
 We denote it by $N(\Gamma)$ and name it the \emph{Coxeter $(28_3)$-configuration}.